WICG/close-watcher/README.md

 }
 ```

+Similarly, picker UIs do not usually require confirmation on closing, so do not need `cancel` event handlers.

 ## Platform close signals

 With `CloseWatcher` as a foundation, we can work to unify the web platform's existing and upcoming close signals: